Ensuring Environment Parity Between Dev and Prod Databases

 Immediate Mitigation

-Execution Context: Apply all corrective actions on a staging replica or read-only clone first.
-Never modify production state tables without a verified snapshot.
+Apply every corrective action on a staging replica or read-only clone first.
+Never edit a production state table without a verified snapshot.

-- Halt Pipeline: Stop CI/CD runners to prevent concurrent migration attempts.
+- Halt the pipeline.
+Stop CI/CD runners so no concurrent migration races the one you are reconciling.

-pg_dump --schema-onlyormysqldump --no-data, diff against the baseline, and apply missing DDL.
+pg_dump --schema-only(ormysqldump --no-data), diff it against the baseline, and apply only the missing DDL.

 BEGIN;